Reuben College, Oxford: Buildings

-Reuben College will also consist of the western wing of the Inorganic Chemistry Laboratory and Abbot's Kitchen.
+Reuben College also includes the western wing of the Inorganic Chemistry Laboratory and Abbot's Kitchen.
 In 2019, the university launched a major refurbishment project to modernise and convert these facilities into shared space for the Radcliffe Science Library, museum collections storage and the new Reuben College.
-The project is expected to be completed in 2023.
-Student accommodation will be offered in the newly refurbished building at Farndon Court.
+The project was completed in 2023.
+Student accommodation is offered in the newly refurbished building at Farndon Court.

 Academic focus

 At its launch in 2019, the college identified three initial key areas of knowledge as the focus of its research: